SisiShao/PersonalWebBuilding/_posts/2020-02-28-test-markdown.md

 #tags: [test]
 comments: true
 ---
+Hello!
+My name is Sisi.
+I was born in Shanghai but immigrated to the States with my beloved little brother, a miniature poodle, and mother.
+I earned my Bachelor of Science majoring in Finance and Econometrics from NYU Stern School of Business, and Master of Science in Financial Engineering from UCLA Anderson School of Business.
+I developed my interest in Biostatistics ever since my little brother was diagnosed with squamous cell carcinoma.
+So, intead of pursuing a PhD in Finance, I decided to pursue a PhD in Biostatistics with main research focusing on biomarkers for early cancer detection at UCLA.

-This is a demo post to show you how to write blog posts with markdown.
-I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.
+#This is a demo post to show you how to write blog posts with markdown.
+I strongly encourage you to [take 5 minutes to learn how to write in markdown]
+#(https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.

 **Here is some bold text**